Dar-ul-Shifa: Development and landmarks

-There are two famous orphanages namely Dar-ul-Yatama and Zehra boys, which dal under (??) for Shia community charitable hostels.
+There are two famous orphanages, namely Dar-ul-Yatama and Zehra boys, which dal under for Shia community charitable hostels.

-Until the 1980s, the Hyderabad Municipal Corporation head office was located in Dar-ul-Shifa, currently it is serving as Quli Qutub Shahi Urban Development Authority (QQSUDA) head office.
+Until the 1980s, the Hyderabad Municipal Corporation head office was located in Dar-ul-Shifa.
+Currently it is serving as Quli Qutub Shahi Urban Development Authority (QQSUDA) head office.

 Transport

-Dar-u-Shifa is connected by buses run by TSRTC.
-All the RTC buses which head towards Charminar rout thru Dar-ul-Shifa.
+Dar-ul-Shifa is connected by buses run by TSRTC.
+All the RTC buses which head towards Charminar are routed through Dar-ul-Shifa.